pa-0/wcd/wcd/doc/README.txt

         Unicode since version 1.7.

 	In version 6.0.0 (Feb 2017) the DOSDIR directory interface layer was removed from Wcd.
-The amount of directories can be huge in these days, so scanning a disk can take a long time.
-Removal of DOSDIR resulted in about 4 times faster disk scanning on Windows and Unix.
-The DOSDIR functions have been replaced by system specific functions.
+The amount of directories can be huge these days, so scanning a disk can take a long time.
+Removal of DOSDIR resulted in faster disk scanning on Windows and Unix.

 2.0 Copyright